 Blanchet tuition does not cover the full cost of education.
 The school depends on fundraisers to meet this gap and provide funds for special projects.
-Parents agree to participate in the annual auction (donate goods or cash totaling \$50), the annual appeal (any size contribution counts as participation) and the student raffle (sell a total of ten tickets per student).
-Blanchet Catholic School clubs and athletic teams are not permitted to fundraise.
-For additional information regarding how you can support the school, contact the President or Development Manager.
+As part of the Enrollment Agreement, parents agree to participate in the annual auction (donate goods or cash totaling \$100), the annual appeal (any size contribution counts as participation) and the student raffle (sell a total of ten tickets).
+For additional information regarding how you can support the school, contact the President or Development Coordinator.